|FREQUENTLY ASKED QUESTIONS (FAQ) by Parents|

 The Excused Absence policy does not recognize work as an activity to be excused.
 Therefore, whether work activity is excused is up to individual instructors.
 Students should be aware that many instructors will not consider work obligations to be excused absences.

 Q14: With all of the time required for coursework, is it advisable for students to get involved in extracurricular activities as freshmen?

 A: If students manage their time wisely, they have enough time to participate in selected extracurricular activities.
 Marshall offers 150 student organizations including fraternities, sororities, honorary societies, debate and forensics, student government, faith-based groups, and special interest organizations such as the Ski Club and Outdoor Adventure Club.
 We think there is something for every student.
 These activities are coordinated by the Office of Student Affairs.
 A complete list of organizations is available at www.marshall.edu/studentactivities.

 The College of Business also offers business specific organizations and clubs.
 These include:

 1. Alpha Kappa Psi – All majors; invitation only

-2. American College of Health Care Executives – Health Care Management majors
+2. Healthcare Executives Leaders of Marshall – Health Care Management majors

 3. American Marketing Association – Marketing majors